sodini-io/perminator/README.md

-# perminator
+# Perminator

-Generate and decode permission codes in octal and symbolic formats.
+A friendly macOS app that makes calculaing `chmod` permissions quick and easy.